The Best High-Interest Savings Accounts in Canada for 2023

 Simplii Financial High Interest Savings Account

 Simplii Financial is no stranger to solid promotional interest rates.
-If you sign up for a new high-interest savings account with Simplii before October 31st, 2022, you can earn a interest rate of 3.85%, although that rate will drop to 0.4% afterwards.
+If you sign up for a new high-interest savings account with Simplii before January 31st, 2024, you can earn a interest rate of 6% on eligible deposits, although that rate will drop afterwards, depending on the balance in the account.
+For example, accounts with a balance is $100,000 or under, the annual rate will drop to 0.4%.

-Simplii offers no fees, no minimum balance, and no transaction fees as part of their High-Interest Savings Account.
+Simplii FInancial offers no fees, no minimum balance, and no transaction fees as part of their High-Interest Savings Account.
 The Simplii website highlights the benefits of their high-interest savings account, describing the interest rates and the important information simply.
-However, it would be nice if you did not have to scroll through Simplii’s FAQ to get all of the relevant information pertaining to their HISA, like which methods of transaction you can use with the account (bank-to-bank), or what other fees you still need to consider (like NSF fees and Inactivity fees).

 Simplii Financial is insured by the CDIC.